dev4s/dev4s-helpers/README.md

-# dev4s-helpers
+# (Unkown date) Dev4s.Helpers

-This project purpose was to help me in making automatic and easy configuration based on *.xml files.
-Project not finished.
+This library was written (but not finished) in my freelancing days.
+It's main purpose was to help me with creating and using configuration files based on *.xml.
+Project isn't finished.